Ederney

-At the 2011 Census it had a population of 587.
+At the 2021 census it had a population of 553.
 Ederney lies in the Glendarragh River Valley near Lower Lough Erne and Kesh.
 It is 83 mi from Belfast, over 100 mi from Dublin and about 16 miles from both Omagh and Enniskillen.
 The village and its hinterland (the Glendarragh Valley area) has a population of several thousand.

-Due to Ederney's position adjacent to Lough Erne the village is located on a tourist route.
+Ederney is located on a tourist route adjacent to Lough Erne.
 It is approximately 7 mi from the border with the Republic of Ireland and 24 mi from the west of Ireland tourism trail, the Wild Atlantic Way, in County Donegal.

 Public transport

 Ulsterbus route 194 serves Ederney with one daily journey in each direction except Sundays, linking it to Irvinestown, Enniskillen and Pettigo.
 Route 83A provides a link to Omagh on Mondays & Thursdays only.

 History

-Local historian Leo Mulligan MBE details that at the time of the Plantation there was a settlement of significance at Ederny when the land grant (titled "Edernagh") was given to Captain Thomas Blennerhassett of Norfolk in 1610.
+Local historian Leo Mulligan, MBE, details that at the time of the Plantation of Ulster there was a settlement of significance at Ederny, when the land grant (titled "Edernagh") was given to Captain Thomas Blennerhassett of Norfolk in 1610.
 He created the Manor of Edernagh on a 450 acre demesne and a court baron on the shores of Lough Erne, which he later named Castle Hassett.
 He established the new village of Ederny (Edernagh).

 By 1797, the settlement is recorded in the Topographia Hibernica as Ederny Bridge and "fair days" were held there.